 "Forks & Knives" is about the what-ifs we face at various crossroads in our lives.
-Could our stories be different if we’d said something else, done something differently?
+Could our stories be different if we’d said something else, done something different?
 It’s common to wonder what might have happened if we’d taken a different fork in the road.

 When Kat Torrington discovers the depth of her husband Eric’s secret drinking problem, she finds herself at a crossroads: Should she stay or go?
 Married three years with their first child on the way, the couple faces alcoholism and recovery with equal parts determination and failure.